 Spending a day (or several) out on the slopes can be fun, but can also cause all kinds of muscle aches and pains.
 A foam roller is a great tool for stretching and relieving tension after hours of active winter sports, and is one of the best gifts for snowboarders and skiers.

 One of the things that’s most uncomfortable about rental gear is the footwear.
 You can partially solve this problem for your favorite winter sports lover by purchasing them a pair of their own ski or snowboard boots.
-Rossignol is a good, durable brand for ski gear, and boots are no exception.
+You can find tons of great ski and snowboard boots on REI or Backcountry.

 Note: ski boots and snowboard boots are different, so make sure you buy the correct kind for your loved one’s preferences!